Sea-BirdScientific/seabirdscientific/CONTRIBUTING.md

 ## Package Use

 - Use the [TEOS-10 GSW Toolkit](https://www.teos-10.org/software.htm) for derived physical oceanography algorithms rather than any predecessor packages.
-- When working with 2 dimensional data, numpy is preferred over xarray.
-- Xarray is recommended when working with multidimensional data.

 ## Code Contribution Process Overview

 Below is the typical sequence for creating a submission.
 Feel free to [submit a question](https://github.com/Sea-BirdScientific/seabirdscientific/issues/new?template=question.md) if you need assistance.

 1. Create a fork of the seabirdscientific repository.
 We recommend that you only copy the main branch into your fork.
-1. Clone the fork to your computer.
+2. Clone the fork to your computer.
-1. Create a new branch for your changes.
+3. Create a new branch for your changes.
-1. If this is your first submission, add your name and github username to the CONTRIBUTORS.md file.
+4. If this is your first submission, add your name and github username to the CONTRIBUTORS.md file.
-1. Implement your changes, adhering to the [Coding Style](#coding-style) and [Documenting](#documenting) guidelines above.
+5. Implement your changes, adhering to the [Coding Style](#coding-style) and [Documenting](#documenting) guidelines above.
-1. Run all the processes listed in the [Formatting and Style Tools](#formatting-and-style-tools) section above and ensure they are free of issues.
+6. Run all the processes listed in the [Formatting and Style Tools](#formatting-and-style-tools) section above and ensure they are free of issues.
-1. Verify that your tests pass.
+7. Verify that your tests pass.
-1. Commit your local branch to the GitHub server.
+8. Commit your local branch to the GitHub server.
-1. Create a pull request and submit it after filling out the PR template.
+9. Create a pull request and submit it after filling out the PR template.
-1. Monitor and respond to feedback from the Sea-Bird team via comments in your pull request.
+10. Monitor and respond to feedback from the Sea-Bird team via comments in your pull request.
 We will merge your PR into the toolkit once it's passed the review process.

 More details on contributing to projects in general can be found at the GitHub [contributing to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) page.